Microscopy with UV surface excitation: Innovation and significance

 Microscope-based diagnostics are widely performed and served as a gold standard in histological analysis.
-However this procedure generally requires a series time-consuming lab-based procedures including fixation, paraffin embedment, sectioning, and staining to produce microscope slides with optically thin tissue slides (4-6 µm).
+However this procedure generally requires a series time-consuming lab-based procedures including fixation, paraffin embedment, sectioning, and staining to produce microscope slides with optically thin tissue slides (4–6 μm).
 While in developed regions histology is commonly used, people who live in areas with limited resources can hardly access it and consequently are in need for a low-cost, more efficient way to access pathological diagnosis.
 The main significance of MUSE system comes from its capacity to produce high-resolution microscopic image with subcellular features in a time-efficient manner with less costs and less lab-expertises requirements.

 With 280 nm deep UV excitation and simple but robust hardware design, MUSE system can collect fluorescence signals without the need for fluorescence filtering techniques or complex mathematical image reconstruction.
 It has potential for generate high quality images containing more information than microscope slides in terms of its 2.5 dimensional features.
 MUSE images have been validated with diagnostic values.
 The system is capable to produce images from various tissue type in different sizes, either fresh or fixed.

 Use

 MUSE system mainly serves as a low-cost alternative to traditional histological analysis for cancer diagnostics with simpler and less time-consuming techniques.
-By integrating with microscopy and fresh tissue fluorescence staining into an automated optical system, the overall acquiring time needed for getting digital images with diagnostic values can be much shortened into scale of minutes comparing with conventional pathology, where general procedure can take from hours to days.
-The color-mapping techniques that correlated fluorescence staining to traditional H&E staining provide the same visual representation to pathologists based on existing knowledge system with no need of additional training on image recognition.
+By integrating microscopy and fresh tissue fluorescence staining into an automated optical system, the overall acquiring time needed for getting digital images with diagnostic values can be much shortened into the scale of minutes comparing with conventional pathology, where general procedure can take from hours to days.
+The color-mapping techniques that correlated fluorescence staining to traditional H&E staining provide the same visual representation to pathologists based on existing knowledge with no need for additional training on image recognition.

-Additionally, this system also have great potentials to be used for intraoperative consultation, a method performed in pathologists lab that examine the microscopic features of tissue during oncological surgery usually for rapid cancer lesion and margin detection.
+Additionally, this system also has great potential to be used for intraoperative consultation, a method performed in pathologists lab that examine the microscopic features of tissue during oncological surgery usually for rapid cancer lesion and margin detection.
 It also can play an important role in biological and medical research, which might require examination on cellular features of tissue samples.
-In the future, the system can be future optimized to include more features including staining protocol, LEDs wavelength for more research usages and applications.
-To conclude, MUSE system can be applied to basic biology, toxicology, agriculture, microanatomy, and education.
+In the future, the system can be further optimized to include more features including staining protocol, LEDs wavelength for more research usages and applications.